Sailpoint Interview Questions with Answers

 6. Explain about SailPoint IdentityIQ Architecture.

 Ans.
-SailPoint’s IdentityIQ Architecture is an identity governance platform built with different components.
+SailPoint‘’s IdentityIQ Architecture is an identity governance platform built with different components.
 These include Governance Platform, Identity Warehouse, Access Request, and LifeCycle Management.
 It is a framework that helps in handling user access and identities.
 Also, it is very reliable, scalable, and highly secure.
+The architecture supports cloud computing, cloud identity management, and operates across diverse cloud environments using robust cloud architecture and cloud infrastructure.
+SailPoint leverages cloud technology to provide scalable storage services, data storage, and secure data storage for identity and access data.
+The platform is designed to operate efficiently in complex network environments, linking useful systems and supporting intra cloud communications for seamless integration and management.

 7. What is reconciliation in IdentityIQ?